bikeNomad/micropython-tv-b-gone/README.md

 The representation of each of the codes in `firmware/codes.py` is a tuple with periods in microseconds.
 Each code may have an optional name as a string as the first member of the tuple.
 I used the universal remote's own code numbers as the names.
 ## Configuration
-See `firmware/config.py` for the configuration options.
+See [`firmware/config.py`](firmware/config.py) for the configuration options.
 ### Circuit-related configuration
   - `OUTPUT_PIN` is the GPIO pin used for the IR LED.
   - `ACTIVE_LEVEL` is the level that the output pin will be set to when the IR LED is active.
 For an output circuit that uses an NPN or NMOS transistor, this should usually be 1 (high).
   - `BUTTON_PIN` is the GPIO pin used for the button.
-I used GPIO 0, because it was connected to the `BOOT` button on my development board.
+I used the GPIO that is connected to the `BOOT` button on my development board.
 This pin should be one of the GPIO pins that is connected to the RTC and can be used for deep sleep wakeup.
   - `BUTTON_ACTIVE_LEVEL` is the level that the button pin will be set to when the button is pressed.
 I used 0 (low) for my circuit, but some circuits may require a high level.
   - `BUTTON_PULL` is the pull-up or pull-down setting (if any) to use for the button pin.
   I used `None` for my circuit because there is a resistor pull-up on the button on my board, but some circuits may require a different pull-up or pull-down resistor.
 If you don't need to pull this pin, use `None`.
   - `RGB_LED_PIN` is the GPIO pin used for the RGB LED.
 I used GPIO 48, because it was connected to the onboard RGB LED on my development board.
 If you don't have an RGB LED, you can set this to `None` to disable the RGB LED.
+  - `USER_LED_PIN` is the GPIO pin used for the monochrome LED.
+If you don't have a monochrome LED, you can set this to `None` to disable the monochrome LED.
+  - `USER_LED_ACTIVE_LEVEL` is the level that the monochrome LED pin should be set to to turn the LED is on.
   - `DUTY_CYCLE` is the duty cycle to use for the IR LED.
   This is the percentage of time that the IR LED will be on during the 38kHz pulses.
   I used 25% for my circuit, but numbers from 10% to 50% should work.
 25% is a good starting point.
   - `INPUT_PIN` is the (optional) GPIO pin used for the IR receiver module.
 I used GPIO 4, but you can use any GPIO pin that is not used for other purposes.
+  - `INPUT_ACTIVE_LEVEL` is the level that the input pin will be set to when the IR receiver is receiving a signal.
+This is usually 0.
+  - `USE_XAIO_ESP32C6` is a boolean that determines whether to use the XIAO ESP32-C6 board as the default for ESP32-C6 builds.
+  If you have a different ESP32-C6 board, you should set this to `False`.

-You could also edit the RGB LED colors in `firmware/config.py` if you want different colors.
+You can also edit the RGB LED colors in `firmware/config.py` if you want different colors.
 ## Transmitter Circuit Design
 You will need a 940nm IR LED and a simple one-transistor driver circuit to drive the LED.
 See Peter Hinch's explanation [here](https://github.com/peterhinch/micropython_ir/blob/master/TRANSMITTER.md).